l0-Regularized Sparse Coding-based Interpretable Network for Multi-Modal Image Fusion: Introduction

-This work introduces a novel $\ell_0$-regularized MCSC model to address the MMIF task.
-In this model, we represent each modality source image as a combination of $\ell_0$-regularized unique and common sparse features.
-Based on this model, a DNN named FNet is developed to solve the MMIF task.
+To address these challenges, we propose FNet—an algorithm unrolling-based interpretable DNN for the MMIF task.
+Unlike LRRNet, FNet explicitly decomposes inputs into unique and common features while effectively modeling inter-modal correlations.
+Rather than using $\ell_1$-regularization like CUNet, which can suppress feature magnitudes and introduce bias, FNet adopts an $\ell_0$-regularized MCSC model to preserve optimal salient features.
+Furthermore, an inverse fusion network, IFNet is integrated to guide the training process and enhance fusion quality.
+Our novel $\ell_0$-regularized MCSC model, represent each modality source image as a combination of $\ell_0$ -regularized unique and common sparse features.
+Based on this model, we develop FNet to solve the MMIF task.
 Due to such a model-based design, FNet has the benefits of both model-based and DNN.
 Model-based methods promote prior domain knowledge and interpretability of the underlying physical process, whereas DL methods are very efficient in learning from large-scale data \cite{algorithm}.
 Since no existing work has designed a DNN to solve the $\ell_0$-regularized CSC problem, we propose a novel learnable $\ell_0$-regularized sparse coding (LZSC) block.
 To design the LZSC block, we first develop an iterative algorithm for solving the $\ell_0$-regularized CSC problem and then unroll this algorithm into our learnable LZSC block.
 In FNet, first, the unique and common features are separated from different modality source images using our proposed LZSC blocks.
 Then, these features are integrated to get the final fused image.
 In our work, constraining the unique and common features to be $\ell_0$-regularized solves the fundamental formulation of sparse coding and estimates accurate sparse features.
 Moreover, we propose a novel MCSC model to represent the inverse fusion process.
 In this model, we represent the fused image as a combination of $\ell_0$-regularized sparse features corresponding to the different modality source images.
 Based on this model, we design an interpretable inverse fusion network named IFNet.
 Given the fused image, IFNet first estimates the features corresponding to the source images using our LZSC blocks and then obtains the source images using the convolution operation.
 We utilize IFNet in the training of FNet.
 Constraining the decomposed source images obtained by IFNet to be similar to the original source images improves the scene representation quality in the fused image.
+Our primary contributions is outlined below: \begin{enumerate} \item We design a learnable LZSC block in a principled manner through deep unfolding to solve the $\ell_0$-regularized CSC problem.
+To the best of our knowledge, this is the first learnable block to solve the $\ell_0$-regularized CSC problem. \item We introduce an MCSC model to address the MMIF task.
+In this model, we represent each modality source image as a combination of $\ell_0$-regularized unique and common sparse features.
+Based on this model and our LZSC block, we propose an interpretable fusion network named FNet. \item We introduce an MCSC model for the inverse fusion process.
+In this model, we represent the fused image as a combination of $\ell_0$-regularized sparse features corresponding to the different modality source images.
+Based on this model and our LZSC block, we propose an interpretable inverse fusion network named IFNet, which is utilized in the training of FNet. \item FNet achieves leading results on eight datasets for five MMIF tasks: visible and infrared (VIS-IR), visible and near-infrared (VIS-NIR), computed tomography and magnetic resonance imaging (CT-MRI), positron emission tomography and MRI (PET-MRI), and single-photon emission computed tomography and MRI (SPECT-MRI) image fusion.
+Moreover, FNet also significantly enhances downstream object detection and and semantic segmentation on VIS-IR image pairs. \end{enumerate}